The Italian flat tax regime: a paradise for mega-rich foreigners

 We can assist you in finding your new tax home with all the necessary guarantees.

-Similar to the impatriate (also called non-dom) regimes in Malta, Portugal and England, this regime offers very attractive direct taxation and is already known as the ideal regime for the “mega-rich”.
+Similar to the impatriate (also called non-dom) regimes in Malta, Cyprus and England, this regime offers very attractive direct taxation and is already known as the ideal regime for the “mega-rich”, making it one of the best preferential tax regimes in Europa after the modification of the Portuguese NHR the last 2024.

 The main features of the Italian flat tax are as follows: